pageElementElementElement functions can be customized with set and show rules.

 Setting this to something non-transparent instructs the printer to color the complete page.
 If you are considering larger production runs, it may be more environmentally friendly and cost-effective to source pre-dyed pages and not set this property.

-, the background becomes transparent.
+When set to none, the background becomes transparent.
 Note that PDF

 pages will still appear with a (usually white) background in viewers,